Massachusetts Sports Betting

 So here’s a one-size-fits-all guide.

-2. Once you’ve selected your desired sports betting app(s), click on any of the links or Sign Up or Claim buttons on this page or the sportsbook review pages.
+- Once you’ve selected your desired sports betting app, click on any of the links or Sign Up or Claim buttons on this page or the sportsbook review pages.
 If you’re on your phone, you’ll be directed to the App Store or Google Play Store to download the app.
 If you’re on your computer, you’ll be directed to the sportsbook’s site.

-3. Register.
-The registration process involves entering some personal information, such as your name, address and last four numbers of your Social Security Number.
+- Register.
+The registration process involves entering some personal information, such as your name, address, and last four numbers of your Social Security Number.
 If the sportsbook’s bonus offer requires a code, you’ll also enter that code during this process.

-4. Fund your account.
-After you’ve successfully signed up for the sportsbook, you’ll choose your deposit method — we recommend online banking or debit cards.
+- Fund your account.
+After you’ve successfully signed up for the sportsbook, you’ll choose your deposit method.
+We recommend online banking or debit cards.
 The sportsbook simply connects to your online banking account or debit card, so the process couldn’t be easier.

-5. Start betting.
-We recommend using your bonus bets for your first bet or first bets, just to get a sense for the sports betting experience before you dive in with your own money.
+- Start betting.
+We recommend using your bonus bets for your first bet or first bets, just to get a sense of the sports betting experience before you dive in with your own money.

 How to make a withdrawal

 Once you’re ready to cash out, head back to the cashier and choose the option to withdraw.
-You may need to withdraw via the same method as you deposited, or you can use one of the other methods.
+You may need to withdraw via the same method as you deposited.

 However, if you happen to have bonus money or site credits, you will not be able to withdraw the value of those funds until you fulfill their playthrough requirements.
-Many withdrawals will process on the same day.
+Many withdrawals will be processed on the same day.

 How to read betting odds